Around wine

 You have trouble understanding why you were advised to drink such and such a wine immediately or to leave it in the cellar for a few years… How do you know which wine to wait and which wine to drink quickly? complex subject for which several parameters must be taken into account.

-There is an immense diversity of wines and some are produced with the idea of being drunk quickly, "on the freshness of the fruit", while others require several years of aging in order to flourish, 'offer all their complexity.
+There is an immense diversity of wines and some are produced with the idea of being drunk quickly, "on the freshness of the fruit", while others require several years of aging in order to flourish, to offer all the benefits. their complexity.

 Should we decant the wines?
 How to ventilate them?